The College of New Jersey Logo

 Samantha A. McGraw, Senior Program Manager, Core Operations

-Samantha manages the Sustainable Jersey municipal and school certification programs, along with the small grants program.
-She serves as the primary point of contact for New Jersey municipalities participating in the Sustainable Jersey program as they work toward certification.
-She provides program and technical assistance for municipalities and outside organizations about the program and certification process, and helps maintain the Sustainable Jersey website and contact databases.
-She also serves as staff support to the Waste Management Task Force.
-Samantha holds a B.S. in Meteorology from Millersville University, and a M.A. in Political Science from Colorado State University, and brings both a science and policy background to the Sustainable Jersey team, along with experience working in local government.
-Samantha is also a Senior Fellow of the Environmental Leadership Program and President of the YWCA Princeton NEXT GEN Board, and also co-chairs its Nomination Committee, and chairs the Communications Committee.
+Samantha manages the daily operations of Sustainable Jersey, including the municipal and school certification programs, websites, communications, outreach and training and events.
+She supports New Jersey municipalities participating in Sustainable Jersey as they work toward certification, and also serves as staff support to the Waste Management Task Force.
+Samantha holds a B.S. in Meteorology from Millersville University, a M.A. in Political Science from Colorado State University, and interned with the City of Fort Collins, Colorado, Environmental Services Department.
+Samantha is a Senior Fellow of the Environmental Leadership Program, and former co-president of the YWCA Princeton NEXT GEN Board, as well as the former chair of the YWCA Princeton NEXT GEN Board’s Nomination and Communication Committees.
+Samantha currently serves as Co-Chair of The College of New Jersey’s Women’s Professional Network Committee, and is a member of the Lead New Jersey class of 2023.
 She can be reached at 609-771-2938, or by email at mcgraws@tcnj.edu.

 Rosalie Morillo, Program Manager, Schools Content and Special Projects